National Quality Standard

 Suitable for early childhood education and care professionals at all stages of their careers and particularly for educators working with children aged from birth to 3 years.
 This module will take an estimated one hour to complete.

-Completing Supporting children’s self-regulation: birth to three years will contribute 1 hour of NESA Registered PD addressing 3.3.2 and 3.5.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
-Courses completed after 6/3/2018 will be validated.
+Completing Supporting children’s self-regulation: birth to three years will contribute 1 hour of NESA Registered PD addressing 3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 Watch the trailer for Supporting children’s self-regulation: birth to three years below: